7 Unbelievable Amphibians

 Limnonectes larvaepartus Physical Description

-The surprising Limnonectes larvaepartus displays a slight degree of sexual dimorphism.
+The surprising Limnonectes larvaepartus also displays a slight degree of sexual dimorphism.
 Overall, the species averages roughly 1.5 in (3.8 cm) in length.

 However, females average slightly larger in length, whereas the males have a slightly stouter body shape.
 This lightweight species reaches only 0.18 oz (5 grams) in weight.